 Your Guide to Dental Implants

-Dental implants are medical devices surgically implanted into the jaw to replace missing or damaged teeth with artificial structures.
-These small titanium implants (posts) act as an artificial tooth root, helping to support dental prosthetics like crowns and bridges or to provide support for a removable denture to restore a person’s ability to chew, speak and enhance their physical appearance.
+Dental implants are medical devices surgically implanted into the jaw to replace damaged or lost teeth with artificial structures.
+These small titanium implants (metal posts) act as an artificial tooth root, helping to support dental prosthetics like crowns and bridges or to provide support for a removable denture to restore a person’s ability to chew, speak and enhance their physical appearance.

 They work especially well for patients who are missing one or more of their natural teeth.
-By providing a stable and sturdy foundation, dental implants can greatly improve the appearance and function of artificially restored teeth.
-In addition, dental implants can also help preserve the surrounding teeth health by preventing them from shifting out of place and maintaining bone support.
+By providing a stable and sturdy foundation, implants can greatly improve the appearance and function of artificially restored teeth.
+In addition, implants can also help preserve adjacent teeth by preventing them from shifting out of place and maintaining bone support.

 Advantages of Dental Implants

-- Look and feel just like natural teeth.
-This means you can enjoy all of your favorite foods without worrying about them damaging your dental prosthetics.
+- They look and feel just like natural teeth.
+This means you can enjoy your favorite foods without worrying about damaging your dental prosthetics.

 - Easy to care for.
 You can brush and floss them just like you would your regular teeth.
 Your dental hygienist can assist you with any special dental care or cleaning solutions.